Schnueggel/wanamu-backend/README.md

    use `gulp build` to build only

    use `gulp test` to start tests

+## Development
+For development create a MYSQL database at localhost and create a user and database named `nautic_dev` with password `nautic_dev`

+   use `gulp build-development-database` to build the development database.
 ## Application structure

 The application source code is located in `src`.